subuser-security/subuser/permissions-dot-json-file-format.rst

   **Default**: ``false``

- * ``system-dirs``: A list of absolute paths to directories which are to be shared between the host and the given image.
+ * ``system-dirs``: A dictionary of absolute paths to directories which are to be shared between the host and the given image.
 The subuser is given read-write access to any user directories listed.

   Ex::